mangapress/mangapress/readme.txt

 keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==
+= 2.8.3 =
+   * Correcting blank issue when "Use Theme Template" is selected when used with third-party themes

+== Changelog ==
-= 2.8.2 =
+= 2.8 =
+    * 2.8.3
+        * Correcting blank issue when "Use Theme Template" is selected when used with third-party themes

+    * 2.8.2
         * Correcting Latest Comic template error when Latest Comic is used as front page.

-= 2.8.1.1 =
+    * 2.8.1.1
         * Correcting problem with undefined function error appearing when Latest Comic template in TwentyFourteen theme is used

-= 2.8.1 =
+    * 2.8.1
         * Corrected E_STRICT notice on plugin activation
         * Updated font icons

-= 2.8 =
+    * 2.8
         * Added bundled child-themes for TwentyEleven, TwentyTwelve, TwentyThirteen, and TwentyFourteen
-   * Corrected 404 issues for custom post-type after activation
-   * Updated admin interface to fit WordPress 3.8
-   * Adjusted template stack for single comics
-   * Added new Media Library popup (eliminating legacy ThickBox dependency)
-     * Added WordPress 3.5 Media Library window
-   * Code review and cleanup
-   * Removed legacy options (Comic Banner)

-= 2.7.5 =
-   * Fixed 404 when visiting comic pages after update (ported from upcoming 2.8 release)
-   * Fixed undefined index errors caused by checkboxes when settings page is updated
-   * Tested works with WordPress 3.8

-= 2.7.4 =
-   * Fixed SQL bugs relating to "Group By Category" option

-= 2.7.3 =
-   * Added "Group By Category" parent option

-= 2.7.2 =
-   * Added Spanish Language support.
-   * Fixed issues with comic navigation.
-   * Addressing query-usage on Latest Comic page.

-= 2.7 Beta 3 =
-   * Updates processing for templates.

-= 2.7 Beta 2 =
-   * Fixes a problem with the Manga+Press Options page.
-A path issue in the framework may prevent option fields from displaying properly.

-== Changelog ==
-= 2.8.1 =
-   * Corrected E_STRICT notice on plugin activation
-   * Updated font icons

-= 2.8 =
-   * Added bundled theme for TwentyEleven, TwentyTwelve, and TwentyThirteen
         * Corrected 404 issues for custom post-type after activation
         * Updated admin interface to fit WordPress 3.8
         * Adjusted template stack for single comics
         * Added new Media Library popup (eliminating legacy ThickBox dependency)
             * Added WordPress 3.5 Media Library window
         * Code review and cleanup
         * Removed legacy options (Comic Banner)

 = 2.7 =
    * 2.7.5